Perpetuator-LLC/cc-fe/README.md

   - [ ] Ex-All
   - [ ] FED Events

-I want pot odds on my dashboard
+Pot odds on dashboard
 - This strat that is triggering has a X% of winning
+- What is this setups edge?

 - AI is where the money is because it is where all of these companies can insert suggestions and make money off of it.
   - If they suggest AI solutions on their own platform, they can make money off of it.